How To: Remove and Replace Grout

 It’s certainly possible to remove grout by hand, the old-fashioned way, but it’s recommended that you opt for a power tool.
 Doing so makes much quicker work of what can be a labor-intensive, time-consuming, and potentially frustration-inducing home project.

-If you’re up for taking the power-tool-free route, you need a manual grout removal tool.
+If you’re up for taking the power tool-free route, you need a manual grout removal tool (view example on Amazon).
 These typically come in one of two flavors.
 One looks like a screwdriver with a triangular carbide blade mounted on its end.
 How does it work?
 You pull the tool through a grout joint until at least one-eighth of an inch has been removed.
 The second type of manual grout removal tool features a carbide grit-edged blade—that’s why it’s sometimes known as a grout saw.
 To use one, you simply saw into the the old grout in the same way that you would saw into wood.

 The first step in regrouting tile is to mix a certain amount of grout powder with a specific quantity of water.
 Stick closely to the manufacturer’s directions.
 Whether you pick sanded or unsanded grout depends on the desired width of the joints between tiles.
 Unsanded grout is typically used to achieve relatively thin grout lines; the sanded variety is recommend for joints any wider than one-eighth of an inch.

 - Once you have properly mixed the grout in a bucket, apply it with a plastic towel.

 - Then use a grout float to press the mortar deeply into the joints between tiles.
 As you do this, hold the float at a 45-degree angle to the wall or floor surface.